- Our GDPR Principles

 7. Contact Person

-As a company, Lumi does not meet the requirements and as such is not legally obliged to appoint a Data Protection Officer (DPO).
-However, we have nominated our Head of Information Security as the person with overall responsibility for GDPR and matters of data privacy and protection.
-His name is Dave Palmer and you can contact him on firstname.lastname@example.org.
-Dave will be ensuring that Lumi is accountable and transparent to our customers and the relevant supervisory authorities.
+Lumi does not need to appoint a Data Protection Officer (DPO).
+However, we have nominated our Chief Technology Officer as the person with overall responsibility for GDPR and matters of data privacy and protection, and is contactable at firstname.lastname@example.org.

 9. Changes to this Statement